lukegb/uffd/README.md

 ## deployment

 Use uwsgi.
 Make sure to run `flask db upgrade` after every update!
 For an example uwsgi config, see our [uswgi.ini](uwsgi.ini).
-You might find our [nginx include file](nginx.include.conf) helpfull to setup a web server infront of uwsgi.
+You might find our [nginx include file](nginx.include.conf) helpful to setup a web server in front of uwsgi.

 ## python style conventions